SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/SRM/SRM_migrating/SRM_migrating_functions.md

 ## Importing virtual function definitions

-1. Deploy the .dmapp packages you want to import on the target DMS.<!-- TBD: deploy them all at once? -->
+1. Deploy the .dmapp package you want to import on the target DMS.

 1. In the Automation module, execute the *SRM_ImportFunctions* script.